-From volcanoes to addiction to patients in need of an organ transplant, “Nova” explores all things science every Wednesday at 8 p.m. on Arizona PBS.
+From volcanoes to space exploration, “Nova” explores all things science every Wednesday at 8 p.m. on Arizona PBS.

 “Ghosts of Stonehenge” – Who built Stonehenge and why?
 Discover how the last decade of groundbreaking archaeological digs has revealed major new clues to Britain’s enigmatic 5,000-year-old site and the people who constructed it.
 Watch online.

 “Apollo’s Daring Mission” New – The U.S. space program suffered a bitter setback when Apollo 1 ended in a deadly fire during a pre-launch run-through.
 In disarray, and threatened by the prospect of a Soviet Union victory in the space race, NASA decided upon a radical and risky change of plan: turn Apollo 8 from an earth-orbit mission into a daring sprint to the moon while relying on untried new technologies.
 Watch via Passport.